yoshikawaa/spring-test-terasoluna-gfw/README.md

 }
 ```

-Supports testing application based on TERASOLUNA blank project with `MockMvc`.
+Supports testing controller based on TERASOLUNA blank project with `MockMvc`.
 Provides features as follows.

 * using configured `MockMvc` as protected field `mvc`.
 * logging `MvcResult`.
 (Logger name `org.springframework.test.web.servlet.result`)
 * using `@Mock`, `@InjectMocks` as annotation driven.

 > By default, `MockMvc` is configured with Bean definitions of TERASOLUNA blank project, Servlet Filters, with Spring Security.
-You can re-configure it as extending `TerasolunaGfwMockMvcSupport#setupMockMvc()`.
+You can re-configure it as extending `MockMvcSupport`.

 ### `transaction` for `MockMvc#perform()`